 Selling the Insurance Policy

 Occasionally, a life insurance policy may be of less significance to you; for example, in a situation where your current or new employer motivates you by providing an insurance policy that is similar or even better than an outstanding policy that you had earlier acquired.
 Take note that you are free to place bids on your current insurance policy if you find it of less importance and take advantage of the current voucher at hand.
-This relieves you of the current burden of paying premiums to the policy since the third party to who you sell the policy to continues paying the premiums until the insurance period expires or until the policy holder passes on in the case of a life insurance.
+This relieves you of the current burden of paying premiums to the policy since the third party to who you sell the policy to continue paying the premiums until the insurance period expires or until the policyholder passes on in the case of a life insurance.
 The buyer collects the policy payout upon the maturity of the insurance coverage.
 Note that life settlement transactions are shrouded in controversy and have tax implications but they remain a lucrative option for policyholders wishing to make some money quickly or for those who are unable to continue paying premiums.

 Exchanging a Policy for Another